simpeijie/jekyll-now/_posts/2017-4-1-Pacman-using-Reinforcement-Learning.md

 $$V^\pi(s) = (1 - \alpha)V^\pi(s) + \alpha \cdot sample$$

-where $alpha$ is the learning rate that specifies the weight to assign the existing mdoel and the weight to assign the new sampled estimate.
+where $\alpha$ is the learning rate that specifies the weight to assign the existing mdoel and the weight to assign the new sampled estimate.

-## Q-Learning
+### Q-Learning

 TD learning does not enable us to find the optimal policy for our agent, which requires knowledge of the q-values of states.
 Unlike TD learning, Q-learning learns the q-values of states directly, bypassing the need to know any values, transition functions, or reward functions.
 The update rule for Q-learning is as follows: